Turning Points: Winter 2011

 AWARDED A $150,000 grant from the George I. Alden Trust to support the $15 million expansion and renovation of Hedge Hall and nearby Roger Williams Hall into academic buildings.

 CURTAILED The burning of fossil fuels to heat empty buildings during Bates’ end-of-the-year break.
-Physical Plant turned down thermostats to 55 degrees in unoccupied buildings and 65 degrees when occupied, for a predicted savings of $50,000.
+Facility Services turned down thermostats to 55 degrees in unoccupied buildings and 65 degrees when occupied, for a predicted savings of $50,000.

 BURNED A mock dorm room, set up near Garcelon Field on Oct.
 27, as a Fire Safety Day demonstration of the incendiary hazards presented by tapestries, cooking equipment, candles, and other illegal amenities in student residences.
 Though rare, room fires are typically caused by amorous Batesies lighting candles to enhance the mood, says longtime dean James Reese, who gave out flickering electric candles at the event.